DaniMS-ZGZ/Panoramic-CNN-360-Saliency/README.md

 ## Workshop info

-This paper was submitted to BLA BLAH
+This work was submitted to the [Fourth Workshop on Computer Vision for AR/VR](https://mixedreality.cs.cornell.edu/workshop/2020)

 # How to use our model
 Our model was created and run over Anaconda.
 We provide a ```.yml``` file with all the dependencies installed.
 To create an Anaconda environment from our configuration .yml file, just run the following command in Anaconda: